It is time to conceptualize the structure of legal access to psychedelics.

 Cannabis and the higher psychedelics share another profound similarity: both have been irrationally prohibited for decades without evidentiary basis.
 From the beginning of my time analyzing psychedelic legalization I have proceeded on the premise that cannabis legalization cannot take place without an understanding of the history of psychedelics.

 On the one hand, cannabis legalization has unlocked the door to psychedelic legalization in that the horror of cannabis prohibition provides a model for understanding how a relatively benign substance with extensive therapeutic potential can be demonized, mischaracterized and criminalized.
 However, the movement for cannabis legalization cannot reach its goal as long as the shroud of silence remains in place.
 That shroud is the silence when it comes to demanding a full inquiry into how cannabis prohibition lasted so long and naming the names of the people who are responsible for it.
 Cannabis prohibition will not end as long as the tone of public perception is “gee, who knew that cannabis is a safe alternative to alcohol and can save lives?”
 Well, everyone knew.
 It has always been public knowledge that Nixon rejected the Shafer Commission Report and in 1988 a DEA Administrative Law Judge’s concluded that cannabis should be moved to Schedule II of the Controlled Substances Act because there was a currently accepted medical use in treatment in the United States and that there was no lack of safety for use of it under medical supervision.
-(Marijuana is in natural form, is one of the safest therpeutically active substancs known to man.
-By any measure of a rational analysis marijuana can be used safely within a supervised routine of medical care
+(Marijuana is in natural form, is one of the safest therapeutically active substances known to man.)
+By any measure of a rational analysis marijuana can be used safely within a supervised routine of medical care.

 One reason why psychedelic prohibition continues is an evidentiary standard.
-Food and Drug Law began as a form of customer protection requiring first that purveyors of drugs disclose their ingredients to consumers, then that they demonstrate that the products are safe and finally that they demonstrate efficacy in treating a particular condition, relying only on evidence generated in spectacularly expensive randomized double-blind clinical trials.
+Food and Drug Law began as a form of customer protection requiring first that purveyors of drugs disclose their ingredients to consumers, then that they demonstrate that the products are safe, and finally that they demonstrate efficacy in treating a particular condition, relying only on evidence generated in spectacularly expensive randomized double-blind clinical trials.
 As to criminal classification, the Controlled Substances Act puts upon anyone who seeks to move a psychoactive substance out of Schedule I the burden of proving that the substance should be moved.

 The current round of drug prohibition is a little more than a hundred years old.
 It’s a very young policy in the grand scope of history.
 Drug prohibition is not an immutable law of nature.
-The FDA is only a little more than a hundred years; its standards for allowing access to medications in general and psychedelic substances in particular are not set in stone, delivered from on high.
+The FDA is also only a little more than a hundred years old; its standards for allowing access to medications in general and psychedelic substances in particular are not set in stone, delivered from on high.

 It’s time to turn the conversation around as to cannabis and psychedelics.
 We are in a brief moment of liberation when the insanity of cannabis prohibition (it’s insane to try to ban a plant) is recognized in the mainstream media.
 Such moments do not last forever.
 There is a precious opportunity to make the point that cannabis prohibition was never an innocent mistake and neither is psychedelic prohibition.
 The proponents of legalization should not bear the burden of proving that psychedelics under appropriate circumstances are safe and that there is sufficient medical utility to justify legal access to them.
-Instead, it is the governments of the world that should bear the burden of justifying absolute prohibition of substances such as ibogaine, MDMA and psilocybin, when there is anecdotal evidence that they can serve as emergency mental health interventions, especially where there are decades if not hundreds of years of human usage of the substances, and their therapeutic potential was reported at the time the iron curtain of prohibition fell.
+Instead, it is the governments of the world that bear the burden of justifying absolute prohibition of substances such as ibogaine, MDMA and psilocybin, when there is anecdotal evidence that they can serve as emergency mental health interventions, especially where there are decades if not hundreds of years of human usage of the substances, and their therapeutic potential was known at the time the iron curtain of prohibition fell.
 There must be some level of public demand in response to which governments are obligated to shift funding from maintaining prohibition of cannabis and psychedelics to investigating claims they yield therapeutic benefits.
 Switching the burden of proof that way is not within the contemplation of the existing system and so the system needs to change.